top of page

 Are There Really Benefits to Having an ESA?

-According to Federal Regulations under The Fair Housing Act, an Emotional Support Animal is considered an Assistance Animal, which is defined as “is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or that provides emotional support that alleviates one or more identified effects of a person’s disability.
-An assistance animal is not a pet.”
-As such, under the FHA, a disability is defined as a physical or mental impairment which significantly limits a person’s major life activities.
-If a lease says "no pets" or restricts pets, landlords are required to make what is called a “reasonable accommodation” to allow pets who serve as assistance animals, which includes emotional support animals.
-Additionally, because an emotional support animal is an assistance animal for a disability, pet fees at housing are Not applicable.
-The exception is a security deposit or if an assistance animal causes destruction
+According to Federal Regulations outlined in The Fair Housing Act, an Emotional Support Animal falls under the category of an Assistance Animal, which is explicitly defined as "an animal that performs tasks or provides assistance for the benefit of an individual with a disability, or offers emotional support that mitigates one or more documented effects of a person's disability.
+An assistance animal is distinct from a pet."
+Consequently, under the FHA, a disability is characterized as a physical or mental impairment that significantly restricts a person's major life activities.

 Emotional Support Animal Therapy: About Therapy